Resume Tips

 When deciding whether to keep older roles, ask these questions:

-2. Is the company still relevant/recognizable?
+2. Is the company still relevant or recognizable?

 3. Does this experience demonstrate skills still valued?